 The Readmission Application Form is available at Records and Registration and must be completed and submitted to that office at least two weeks prior to the start of the semester.
 A student who was in good academic standing, had satisfied all financial obligations to the University at the time of withdrawal, and had no disciplinary sanctions imposed will be considered for readmission.
 A student who left the University on probation or dismissal can only apply for readmission after an absence of one year.
 The application will be reviewed by a committee appointed by the Provost, who will make the readmission decision.
+Readmission for F1 students must also be approved by the International Student Office.
+Students must demonstrate compliance with F1 regulations.
 A student who leaves the University and returns from an absence of one year or more will be subject to the Catalog edition in effect during the year of return.